pazz/alot/docs/source/usage/crypto.rst

 in envelope mode to ask alot to encrypt the mail before sending.
 The :ref:`encrypt <cmd.envelope.encrypt>` command accepts an optional hint string as argument to determine the key of the recipient.

+If you want to access encrypt mail later it is useful to add yourself to the list of recipients when encrypting with gpg (not the recipients whom mail is actually send to).
+The simplest way to do this is to use the `encrypt-to` option in the :file:`~/.gnupg/gpg.conf`.
+But you might have to specify the correct encryption subkey otherwise gpg seems to throw an error.